 The 436-acre Goose Egg State Forest and 535-acre Batten Kill State Forest are adjacent to each other in the towns of Jackson and White Creek.
 You can find parking in the Batten Kill State Forest parking lot, which provides access to the Folded Rock Trail, or in the Goose Egg State Forest parking lot or Eagleville Road Parking Lot.

 The Folded Rock Trail is a five-mile roundtrip trail open to hiking and other recreation.
-Although just five miles, it offers a good workout, and includes a push up a 1,000 foot elevation over about half a mile.
+Although just five miles, it offers a good workout and includes a push-up of a 1,000 foot elevation over about half a mile.
 At the top, you see stunning views of the Battenkill Valley and Eldridge Swamp.
+See a map of trail and parking areas »

 Mount Tom State Forest

 Mount Tom State Forest in White Creek is the largest state forest in Washington County at over 1,700 acres.
-There are several parking lots and pull off areas around the forest, and inside you’ll find multiple use trails.
+There are several parking lots and pull-off areas around the forest, and inside you’ll find multiple-use trails.
+Find a map of trails and parking areas »

 Eldridge Swamp State Forest